aykutbulut/aykutbulut.github.io/_pages/research.markdown

 implemented a portion of algorithm proposed by [Scheinberg][scheinberg-coral] and Rish in parallel.
 Here is our [report][sinco-report].

+One of my Ph.D. qualifying exam questions was on Simple Assembly Line Balancing Problem.
+You get get my report from [here][salbp-report] and [SALBP solver][salbp-solver] I wrote.

 [comment]: links to other webpages
 [lehigh]: http://lehigh.edu